mavenlink/brainstem/README.md

 In addition to the above, there are three additional methods in the DSL designed primarily for documentation:

-- `nodoc!` &mdash; skips this presenter entirely and does not document it.
+- `nodoc!` &mdash; within a presenter or the `brainstem_params` block within a controller, skips generating the documentation entirely.
+Useful for hidden or non-public endpoints.
 - `title(str, options)` &mdash; used to specify an alternate title for the Presenter.
     - `nodoc: true` &mdash; forces fallback to the Presenter's constant